conda/ceps/cep-02.md

 does not suffice to have an low-level integration with Conda internals.

-So for deeper integrated functionality it's imperative to instead provide code-level plugins to hook into Conda, e.g. the solver functionality that is currently implemented as a static mapping for the libraries pycosat, pycryptosat and pysat.
+So for deeper integrated functionality it's imperative to instead provide code-level plugin hooks in Conda, e.g. where the solver functionality that is currently implemented as a static mapping for the libraries pycosat, pycryptosat and pysat.

-Other areas where this could be useful:
+Other example areas where this could be useful (not part of this CEP):

 * shell integration